ArtHitParade

 The ceremonial piece of furniture is the cassone, a storage chest for the bride's personal belongings.
 Its panels are painted, as are the woodwork or the headboards.
 This use invites the theme of fertility.
 The culmination of this bedroom art is an oil on canvas 119 x 165 cm conceived to be transportable, the Venus of Urbino, painted by Titian in 1538.

 Back to Paolo.
-On July 28, 2020, Sotheby's sold as lot 23 for £ 2.4M over a lower estimate of £ 600K a tempera and gold painting showing a battle scene, with tents and banners on both sides of a river.
+On July 28, 2020, Sotheby's sold as lot 23 for £ 2.4M from a lower estimate of £ 600K a tempera and gold painting showing a battle scene, with tents and banners on both sides of a river.
 This 43 x 162 cm work on a 51 x 170 cm panel has all the characteristics of a cassone panel.

 The decapitated head of the defeated general recalls the final episode of the battle of the Metaur won by the Romans against the Carthaginians.
 The use of perspective allows the phases of the action to be placed at apparent gradual distances with great narrative quality.